purescript/spago/README.md

 }
 ```

-The second format possible is what Spago calls a `LegacyPackageSet`, and it's simply a map from package names to the location of the package, described as the (4) option for how to specify `extra_packages` in the [configuration format section](#the-configuration-file).
+The second format possible is what Spago calls a `LegacyPackageSet`, and it's simply a map from package names to the location of the package, described as the (4) option for how to specify `extraPackages` in the [configuration format section](#the-configuration-file).

 Something like this: